treimers/eZ80/minos/README.md

 - **minosInit**
 - **minosStart**

 **minosInit** must be called prior to use any minOS functionality.
-The initialization will take care to set up all internal data structure.
+The initialization will take care for setting up all internal data structure.

-After boot set up of a system including preparation of on-chip or external hardware, execution of self checks, initialisation of system data and creation of initial task the start routine **minosStart** of minOS must be called.
+After initialisation of a system including preparation of on-chip or external hardware, execution of self checks, initialisation of system data and creation of initial task the start routine **minosStart** of minOS must be called.
+The routine will run in an endless loop and will take care for minOS schedeling.

 ## Task Management

 minOS provides a task creation routine **minosCreateTask**.
-This can be called during initial setup as well as during runtime in order to create new tasks that are taken into account by the scheduler.
+This can be called during initial setup as well as during runtime in order to create new tasks that are taken into account by the minOS scheduler.

-Feature versions of minOS will support further operations like task deletion **minosDeleteTask**, task wait **minosWait**, wake a task **minoWake** and others.
+Feature versions of minOS will support further operations like task deletion **minosDeleteTask**, task wait **minosWait**, wake of tasks **minosWake** and others.

 ## Interrupts

-minOS provides an API function **minoSaveContext** for interrupt services routines that must be invoked prior to andy call of kernel functions like task management from an interrupt handler.
+minOS provides an API function **minosSaveContext** for interrupt services routines that must be invoked prior to any calls of kernel functions from an interrupt handler.

 A timer interrupt is required to perform management of periodic tasks and trigger recurring scheduling activities.
-The time interrupt handler must ensure that minOS system tick handling is invoked via calls to **minoSystemTick**.
+The time interrupt handler must ensure that minOS system tick handling is invoked by calling **minosSystemTick** on every interrupt by the timer.

 ## Scheduler